 FuboTV offers live local Fox in select markets along with FS1and NBCSN nationally.
 This service also includes networks known for sports like beIN Sports, NBCSN, BTN, and more.
 You can see what’s available at FuboTV through this 1-week free trial.
 We cover this streaming service in-depth in our Review of FuboTV.

-AT&T TV Now is another streaming service that FS1, NBCSN and local Fox and NBC affiliates in parts of the U.S. You can check out or review of AT&T TV for more information on their service.
+DIRECTV Stream Now is another streaming service that FS1, NBCSN and local Fox and NBC affiliates in parts of the U.S. You can check out or review of DIRECTV Stream for more information on their service.

 NASCAR 2020 TV Schedule